mdecaire/animation/README.md

 # Animation
 A cute little animation created as a way to learn javascript.
-It was originally built with the help of Khan Academy, but I wanted to add to github for portfolio.
+The rocket man and larger star fall from the sky.

 Here is a still of what it looks like: